Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 To avoid unnecessary C-sections when what to do isn't clear, this hospital, in conjunction with the Ariadne project, has changed the way labor and delivery is handled from start to finish.

 First, women aren't admitted until they are in active labor.
-Secondly, the mom's preferences — such as whether she'd like an epidural or not, whether she wants to have "skin-to-skin contact" with the baby immediately after birth — help guide the members of the labor team.
-The team members map the delivery plan — including mom's preferences and the medical team's guidance — on a whiteboard, like the one in Melisa's room.
+Secondly, the mom's preferences — such as whether she would like an epidural or not and whether she wants to have "skin-to-skin contact" with the baby immediately after birth — help guide the members of the labor team.
+The team members map the delivery plan — including Mom's preferences and the medical team's guidance — on a whiteboard, like the one in Melisa's room.

 For the births of Bryce and Brady McDougall, the white erasable planning board gets a lot of use.

-Under "Team," Dr. Levesque and registered nurse Patty Newbitt write their names.
+Under "team," Dr. Levesque and registered nurse Patty Newbitt write their names.
 Melisa and Shaun McDougall are also listed as equal partners.
 The names of other family members or nurses may be added and erased as labor progresses.
 Shah's idea is that this team will "huddle" regularly throughout the labor to discuss the evolving birth plan.

-The birth plan itself is divided into three separate elements on the board: Maternal (the mom), Fetal (the baby) and Progress (in terms of how the labor is progressing).
+The birth plan itself is divided into three separate elements on the board: maternal (the mom), fetal (the baby) and progress (in terms of how the labor is progressing).
 A mom with high blood pressure may need special attention — and that would be noted on the board — but she could still have a normal labor and vaginal delivery.

-Good communication throughout labor and delivery is key
+Good communication is key

 Dr. Kim Dever, who chairs the OB-GYN department at South Shore, highlights a section of the whiteboard called "Next Assessment."